-- ▶ Protocol: PPPoE, PPTP or Plain Ethernet
+- Protocol: PPPoE, PPTP or Plain Ethernet (IPoE)

 - Additionally for Plain Ethernet: own public IP address with netmask (not to be confused with the private LAN IP address), default gateway and DNS server.
 These values can be received automatically from providers that support DHCP.

+- User name and password

+- ► ISDN dial-in number

 - User name and password